 That's pretty good.

-Because she needs him 100% to get whatever it is she wants, you know, for Venezuela, and uh talk about talk about the best way you could get him on your side.
+Because she needs him 100% to get whatever it is she wants for Venezuela and talk about the best way you could get him on your side.

-So I don't know much about her, but I know that if she you know got the attention of the Nobel Prize people, there's there's something of substance there, and then the one thing we observe is so so on point that you just say, okay, there's there's some substance there.
+So I don't know much about her, but I know that if she got the attention of the Nobel Prize people, there's something of substance there.

 So keep an eye on this one.

-So maybe and and then here's the you know the extra fun of this it could be that the only way that Trump could succeed with Venezuela to sort of decartellitize it is if he's got somebody as strong as her to be the the backstop you know the person who can actually become the new leader.
+It could be that the only way that Trump could succeed with Venezuela to sort of decartelitize it is if he's got somebody as strong as her to be the backstop, the person who could actually become the new leader.

-So his fate and hers are could be quite tied.
+So his fate and hers could be quite tied.

-You know you don't get the uh Nobel Peace Prize if between now and the next time they award it uh you've started a war unless you finished it pretty quickly.
+You don't get the Nobel Peace Prize if between now and the next time they award it, you've started a war, unless you finished it pretty quickly.

 So keep an eye on that relationship.